Electromagnetic Force on Current-Carrying Wire Calculator

 Magnetic force on straight current-carrying wire equation

-Iis the current flowing through the wire;
+- – Current flowing through the wire;

-αis the angle between the direction of current and the direction of the magnetic field.
+- – Angle between the direction of current and the direction of the magnetic field.

 We assumed for simplicity that and therefore .
 You can go to

-Now imagine that there are two wires with current near each other which will create their magnetic fields.
+Now imagine that there are two wires carrying current near each other, which creates a magnetic field.
 What do you think will happen to them?
 If you are curious, you can find this answer with our magnetic force between current-carrying wires calculator.